textgain/grasp/README.md

 **Grasp** is developed by [Textgain](https://textgain.com), a language tech company that uses AI for societal good.

-_Life is short, Grasp code is short.
-Here is a short overview:_

 ## Tools for Data Mining

 **Download stuff** with `download(url)` (or `dl`), with built-in caching and logging: